RoboticExplorationLab/Algames.jl/README.md

 ## Autonomous Robots paper submission:
 The experiments are available [here](https://github.com/simon-lc/AlgamesDriving.jl/releases/tag/autonomous_robots_v1.0).

+## RSS 2020 paper submission:
+The experiments presented in the [RSS 2020 paper](http://www.roboticsproceedings.org/rss16/p091.pdf) can be found [here](https://github.com/RoboticExplorationLab/Algames.jl/tree/rss_2020/experiments/rss_2020
+) in the `rss_2020` branch of the repository.
 ## Quick Start
 To run a simple example of a dynamic game see script in /examples/intro_example.jl.
 For autonomous driving examples see [AlgamesDriving.jl](https://github.com/simon-lc/AlgamesDriving.jl).